aurae-runtime/aurae/api/README.md

 The library leverages [protobuf](https://github.com/protocolbuffers/protobuf) as the source of truth for the types, names, and function signatures for the library.

 ### What is a subsystem?

-A subsystem is a smaller and scoped subsection of the library.
+A subsystem is a smaller and scoped subsection of the library composed of RPCs and services.
 Subsystems are similar to "packages" or "modules" in programming languages such as [Rust](https://github.com/rust-lang/rust/tree/master/library/core/src).
 Kubernetes as API groups, and Linux itself has subsystems.

 Each subsystem is unique.
 Each subsystem is liable to come with its own guarantees, and expectations.
-For example the runtime subsystem is adamantly a synchronous subsystem which creates an imperative experience for the client.
-Contrarywise, the schedule subsystem is adamantly an asynchronous subsystem which instills a declarative model for the client.

-In protobuf terms a subsystem is a [service](https://developers.google.com/protocol-buffers/docs/proto3#services).
+In protobuf terms a subsystem is a group of [remote procedure calls (RPCs)](https://developers.google.com/protocol-buffers/docs/proto3#services) and [services](https://developers.google.com/protocol-buffers/docs/proto3#services).

-### What are objects?
+### What are resources?

-Aurae is built on the concept of core objects that are useful to distributed systems engineers.
+Aurae is built on the concept of core resources that represent the main components of the system.
+Resources are like objects.

-For example, Aurae has the concept of an `Executable` object which can be passed to `runtime.StartExecutable` and `runtime.StopExecutable` functions respectively.
+For example, Aurae has the concept of an `Executable` resource which represents an executable workload similar to systemd's [Unit](https://www.freedesktop.org/software/systemd/man/systemd.unit.html).

-The core objects are intended to be fundamental and composable, similar to the objects and structures found in modern programming languages.
+The core resources are intended to be fundamental and composable, similar to the objects and structures found in modern programming languages.

-Objects are defined directly in the corresponding protobuf definition and later generated into code for various languages.
+Resources are defined directly in the corresponding protobuf definition and later generated into code for various languages.
+A resource's corresponding message should never be passed to directly to, or received directly from an RPC.

-In protobuf terms an object is a [message](https://developers.google.com/protocol-buffers/docs/proto3#simple).
+In protobuf terms a resource is a [message](https://developers.google.com/protocol-buffers/docs/proto3#simple).

+### What are services?

+Services are a section of the API designed to be a way of grouping functionality together such that it can be enabled/disabled with authorization mechanisms.

+A service should be discreet in the terms of how it mutates the system.
+For example if a service starts, it should stop.
+If a service allocates, it should free.
+And so on.

+Services should be named after a resource or set of functionality around common resources.
+Services should follow the `service NameService` paradigm as defined in the [style guide](https://developers.google.com/protocol-buffers/docs/style)

+For example the service that mutates a `Cell` should be called `CellService`.

 ### What are functions?